List of submissions to the 73rd Academy Awards for Best Foreign Language Film

-The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
-The award is handed out annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+This is a list of submissions to the 73rd Academy Awards for the Best Foreign Language Film.
+The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
+The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

-For the 73rd Academy Awards, which were held on March 25, 2001, the Academy invited 75 countries to submit films for the Academy Award for Best Foreign Language Film.
-Forty-six countries submitted films to the Academy, including Ecuador, which submitted a film for the first time.
-The Academy released a list of the five nominees for the award on February 13, 2001.
+For the 73rd Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 November 1999 and 31 October 2000.
+The deadline for submissions to the Academy was 1 November 2000.
+46 countries submitted films and were found to be eligible by AMPAS and screened for voters.
+Ecuador submitted a film for the first time.
+TThe five nominees were announced on 13 February 2001.

-Taiwan won the award for the first time with Crouching Tiger, Hidden Dragon by Ang Lee, which also won Best Art Direction, Best Original Score, and Best Cinematography, alongside nominations for Best Picture, Best Director, Best Adapted Screenplay, Best Costume Design, Best Film Editing and Best Original Song.
+Taiwan won the award for the first time with Crouching Tiger, Hidden Dragon by Ang Lee, which also won Best Art Direction, Best Original Score, and Best Cinematography, and was also nominated for Best Picture, Best Director, Best Adapted Screenplay, Best Costume Design, Best Film Editing and Best Original Song.